 The advent of ceramic implants:

 Despite these advances, more and more people kept looking for metal-free options.
 Ceramic implants were not reliable, until 10 years ago, when the Swiss developed a type of Zirconia ceramic that was strong enough to use as dental implants.
-This type of ceramic was being used successfully as hip implants.
+This type of ceramic was first being used successfully as hip implants.